Hair Restoration in Portland

-In the right hands, the days of hair plugs and artificial looking hairlines have been rendered obsolete.
-Modern techniques combined with the artistry of a skilled surgeon have allowed an unprecedented sense of naturalism to be implemented into the design of hairlines that have transformed the overall aesthetic and density of hair transplants.
+In the right hands, the days of hair plugs and artificial-looking hairlines have been rendered obsolete.
+Modern techniques combined with the artistry of a skilled surgeon have allowed an unprecedented sense of naturalism to be implemented into the design of hairlines, which has transformed the overall aesthetic and density of hair transplants.

 Follicular units are the gold standard of modern transplantation surgery, and they are the means for a surgeon to create the most undetectable surgical hair restoration that modern medicine can presently offer.

-Follicular Unit Transplantation (FUT) is a surgical procedure where natural occurring bundles of hair, called follicular units, are transplanted from the donor area to the area of alopecia, or recipient area.
+Follicular Unit Transplantation (FUT) which is also known as the Strip Harvest Method, is a surgical procedure where naturally occurring bundles of hair, called follicular units, are transplanted from the donor area to the area of alopecia, or recipient area.
 The follicular units are the most natural way that hair exits the scalp.
-Follicular units bundles may contain 1, 2, 3, or more hairs.
+Follicular unit bundles may contain 1, 2, 3, or more hairs.
 When transplanted, the follicular units are then arranged in the most natural pattern: the frontal hairline will receive the single hair units for a soft hairline, and the central area of the scalp will have the larger 3 or 4 hair follicular units to give a denser appearance.

 In the FUT procedure, Dr. Gabel and the patient will review the surgical plan and draw out the area to be transplanted.
 In the procedure room, the back of the scalp will be numbed, and he will remove a thin strip of tissue.
 The tissue is then examined and the individual follicular units are separated using precise stereo-microscopic dissection techniques.
 While this is occurring, Dr. Gabel will make the small openings in the scalp in the recipient site where the grafts will be inserted.